 The VirtualBox web service (vboxwebsrv) is used for controlling VirtualBox remotely.
-It is documented in detail in the VirtualBox Software Development Kit (SDK); please see chapter 11, VirtualBox programming interfaces, page 174.
+It is documented in detail in the VirtualBox Software Development Kit (SDK); please see chapter 11, VirtualBox programming interfaces, page 175.
 As the client base using this interface is growing, we added start scripts for the various operation systems we support.
-The following describes how to use them.
+The following sections describe how to use them.
+The VirtualBox web service is never started automatically as a result of a standard installation.